Wikidata

 Wikidata is a collaboratively edited multilingual knowledge graph hosted by the Wikimedia Foundation.
-It is a common source of open data that Wikimedia projects such as Wikipedia, and anyone else, are able to use under the CC0 public domain license.
+It is a source of open data released under the Creative Commons CC0 public domain dedication.
+It is for the use of both Wikimedia and external projects.
 Wikidata is a wiki powered by the software MediaWiki, including its extension for semi-structured data, the Wikibase.
 As of early 2025, Wikidata had 1.65 billion item statements (semantic triples).

 Concept

 This diagram shows the most important terms used in Wikidata.

 Wikidata is a document-oriented database, focusing on items, which represent any kind of topic, concept, or object.
-Each item is allocated a unique persistent identifier called its QID, a positive integer prefixed with the upper-case letter "Q" (Note: Q is the first initial of Qamarniso Vrandečić (née Ismoilova), an Uzbek Wikimedian married to Wikidata co-developer Denny Vrandečić.).
-This makes it possible to provide translations of the basic information describing the topic each item covers without favouring any particular language.
+Each item is allocated a unique persistent identifier called its QID, a positive integer prefixed with the upper-case letter "Q".
+(Note: Q is the first initial of Qamarniso Vrandečić (née Ismoilova), an Uzbek chemist and Wikimedian married to Wikidata co-developer Denny Vrandečić.)
+This makes it possible to provide translations of the basic information describing the topic each item covers without favoring any particular language.